xeshan/helpdesk/README.md

-# Smart Ticket Triage
+# HelpDesk

-## A Laravel-based Smart Ticket Triage application with AI-powered features.
+## A Laravel-based helpdesk application with AI-powered features.

 ### Installation